scala-ide/scala-ide.github.com/download/milestone.md

 #### For Scala 2.9.x
 {% include milestone-download-box-2.1-2.9.txt %}

-#### For Scala 2.10.0-M7
+#### For Scala 2.10.0-RC1
 {% include milestone-download-box-2.1-2.10.txt %}

 ------

-# Scala IDE 2.1.0 Milestone 2 for Eclipse 4.2 (Juno)
+# Scala IDE 2.1.0 Milestone 2 for Eclipse 3.8/4.2 (Juno)
-If you are using Eclipse 4.2, codename Juno, please install from the following update sites.
+If you are using Eclipse 3.8 or Eclipse 4.2, codename Juno, please install from the following update sites.

+### Support
+{% include juno-support-note.txt %}

 ### Requirements
 {% include juno-nightly-21-download-requirements.txt %}